mybest

 Richness of Flavor

 The most important factor when choosing ground coffee is how it tastes, especially when served black.
-We had 10 testers who regularly drink coffee evaluate the flavor, focusing on the following six points:
+Ten testers who regularly drink coffee evaluated each coffee’s flavor, focusing on the following six points:

 • Overall flavor